takesofficial/cissp/README.md

 4. **Eliminate** - Remove tech answers unless you *are* the tech.

 ## Core Mindset Rules
 Drawn from Destination CISSP, Gwen Bettwy, Study Notes and Theory.
+I went with the [Complete CISSP Course, Exam and the Mindset](https://www.udemy.com/course/cisspcertification) for more in depth learning.
 These rules describe the mental lens you need during the CISSP exam.
 They define how you should think by default: like a manager who prioritizes people, risk reduction, and high-level business impact rather than technical detail.
 - **People first.** Keep humans safe before anything else.
 If an answer protects people, it wins.
 - **Integrity vs confidentiality vs availability.** Figure out what the question is really about: keeping data correct, keeping it secret, or keeping it usable.
 Choose the answer that matches that one thing.